 Traumatic Brain Injury

-Traumatic brain injury (TBI) is a term used to describe people who have had an external force to the head that in some way injures the brain.
+Traumatic brain injury (TBI) is a condition in which there has been an external force to the head that in some way injures the brain.
 It can therefore vary from a minor blow to the head with transient dizziness or light headedness to a life changing brain injury due to major trauma.

 Because TBI covers such a wide range of injuries, its effects, symptoms, and prognoses vary.
 Each year, minor incidents of TBI happen to more than one million people in the United States.
 These minor injuries frequently result in the treatment and release from hospital emergency departments.
 Another 230,000 people are hospitalized each year with TBIs.
 Of these people, 99,000 will show a lasting disability.